Holiday, Winter Events and Travel Attractions in Duluth and Minnesota Lake Superior North Shore

 We’ve just posted in SuperiorTrails.com our calendar of interesting events and attractions along the North Shore for the Holiday and upcoming Winter.

-While the covid-mania has cancelled many events on the of the top Holiday Events in Duluth, the premier Christmas and Holiday event – the BentleyVille Tour of Lights Christmas Lights Village.
+While the covid-mania has cancelled many events on the of the top Holiday Events in Duluth, the premier Christmas and Holiday event – the BentleyVille Tour of Lights Christmas Lights Village will be held.
 It is a terrific holiday activity for families and people of all ages.
 Duluth changes its Bayfront Park into a Christmas and Holiday Village with a gazzilion scenes artistically created with steel and colored lights (over 3 million lights).
 At the center of the village is a 12 story Christmas Tree (see picture).
 There is no admission charge (although donations are accepted) and there is free hot chocolate and other Christmas goodies offered.
 But this year it is a drive-through event vs. walking.
-The village is open from November 17st to December 26th.
+The village is open from November 21st to December 27th.

 On the weekends, an event that is especially popular with the kids is the North Shore Scenic Railway’s Christmas City Express (ala Polar Express) train between the Duluth Depot (decorated as the North Pole) and Fitgers Brewhouse complex.
 The Depot is just across the expressway from Bentleyville so you can park near Fitgers to do some shopping or dining and then ride the train to Bentleyville and return later.
 Another treat for kids is Santa arrives on the Christmas City Express to set up shop in the Fitgers Inn Mall to meet the kids and find out their Christmas wishes. (see the video below)

 The first year we attended the Bentleyville Show there was snow on the ground so we also took in some snowshoe hiking at one of Duluth’s parks.
 If you are a winter sports enthusiast, there are several good hiking, cross-country skiing and snowshoe trails within the city of Duluth.
 There are also two city run ski hills (Spirit Mountain and Chester Bowl) for downhill skiing and snowboarding.
 See our Winter Events & Links page for more info.